lhmngwy/KP-Liberation-APR-LH/README.md

 # KP Liberation APR LH
 This is my customised fork of Apricot_ale's fork of KP Liberation.
-It was created for my brother and I to play, the changes improve co-op for low player counts, as well as creating a more dynamic battlefield.
+It was created for my brother and I to play.
+The changes improve co-op for low player counts, as well as creating a more dynamic battlefield.

 [![license](https://img.shields.io/github/license/KillahPotatoes/KP-Liberation.svg)](https://github.com/KillahPotatoes/KP-Liberation/blob/master/LICENSE.md)